lawrancej/CompilerDesign/textbook/05-semantic-analysis.md

 -->

 The Parse Tree is the means by which multi stage compilers check the semantics of a program in a nonlinear fashion.
-Additional a symbol table is added to the Parse Tree during the semantic analysis.
+An additional symbol table is added to the Parse Tree during the semantic analysis.

 ### What is Space Time Complexity
 <!--
 4.3 Time/Space Complexity
 -->
-When dealing with code there are a few considerations to keep in mind.
+When dealing with the complexity of code, there are a few things to keep in mind.
 The first being how much memory the application will take and the second being how much time the application will take to run.
 This means that in some instances we trade space for time or time for space.
 In terms of imperative languages we can judge how fast a program is by looking at how many operations the program performs.